VincentToups/shadchen.scm/README.md

 `(let bindings ...)`

-Always succeeds and bindings the implied values/name pairs in bindings, like a let expression.
+Always succeeds and binds the implied values/name pairs in bindings, like a let expression.

 eg: